IAN GLASPER

 Ian: I do go along sometimes, and it's a mixed bag, to be honest, some bands still pulling it off effortlessly, others a sorry imitation of what

 they once were.
-Some of the best reformed bands would have to be
+Some of the best reformed bands would have to be The Threats and the Soldier Dolls, who've both released cracking

-the Subhumans are better now than they've ever been - no mean feat,
+new material rather than just rehashing hoary old chestnuts.
+And the Subhumans are better now than they've ever been - no mean feat,

 'cos they've always been fucking brilliant anyway!
 I'm sure a lot of bands do have unreal expectations of their popularity, but if they can milk